endurodave/C_Allocator/README.md

 <p>One thing that hasn&rsquo;t changed is the usefulness of fixed block allocators.
 It&rsquo;s a no-no using the global heap on some devices.
 Throughout my career, I&rsquo;ve written numerous fixed block memory allocators to provide high-speed dynamic-like allocation in memory constrained systems.
 A generic, well-designed fixed block allocator opens up application implementation possibilities by offering dynamic memory allocations in systems where heap usage is forbidden.</p>

-<p>On CodeProject, I&rsquo;ve documented various C++ allocator implementations (see the Reference Articles section).
+<p>I&rsquo;ve documented various C++ allocator implementations (see the Reference Articles section).
 This time, I&rsquo;ll present a C language version with unique features suitable for embedded devices or otherwise.</p>

 <p>The solution presented here will:</p>